 Facing Your Fears (8-12)

-Group therapy for managing anxiety in children with high functioning autism spectrum disorders.
-Deficits in social skills are not the only cause of maladaptive social behavior.
-In many of our ASD children, anxiety prevents them from engaging in social situations and from engaging in social situations appropriately.
 Anxiety is one of the biggest challenges faced by children with high functioning autism.
-Help them conquer their fears-and participate more fully in home, school and community life-with the innovative Facing Your Fears group therapy program for children and parents.
+Help them conquer their fears-and participate more fully in home, school, and community life-with the innovative Facing Your Fears group therapy program for children and parents.
 There is a co-occurring parent group.

 Teen Social Skills Group (Teens 13-16)